Derby Pie Truffles

 The original pie (a Kern’s Kitchen creation circa 1950) uses walnuts in the batter, so that’s what I’m using here.
 Pecans are sometimes substituted, but I’m not totally convinced that makes Derby Pie.

-The truffle filling is pretty simple.
-It’s a mixture of ground walnuts, brown sugar, shortbread crumbs, bourbon, and a little maple syrup to hold things together.
-You’ll roll the filling into walnut-sized pieces and freeze them until firm before dipping them in melted chocolate.
+The truffles are pretty simple to put together.
+Mix together ground walnuts, brown sugar, shortbread crumbs, bourbon, and a little maple syrup to hold things together.
+Roll the filling into walnut-sized pieces and freeze them until firm before dipping them in melted chocolate.

-I learned the hard way that these truffles must be dipped while frozen, and that the melted chocolate should have a thin, pourable consistency.
+Dip these truffles while frozen.
+And make sure the melted chocolate has a thin, pourable consistency.
+Do this by melting the chocolate with shortening or coconut oil, which is explained in the recipe.
 Otherwise the truffles will fall apart in the chocolate.
-After I learned those two things, it was smooth sailing going forward.
+Follow those two tips, and it’ll be smooth sailing going forward.

-I liked these best with a three-quarter covering of chocolate (like buckeyes!), but you can cover them completely if you prefer.
+Coat these with a three-quarter covering of chocolate (like buckeyes!).
+Or you can cover them completely if you prefer.
 They are absolutely delicious and I could not stop eating them.
-I had three for breakfast with coffee, which is quite different from my morning smoothie routine but I have no regrets!
+I had three for breakfast with coffee.
+Which is quite different from my morning smoothie routine but I have no regrets!

 I find these truffles to be slightly less sweet than Derby Pie, but they still hold all the nutty flavor and charm.
 These are certainly Derby Day appropriate, but I’m also eyeing them for winter holiday cookie trays.
 They’d be a perfect homespun gift!